Blog

 Digital business cards are most valuable in high-interaction environments.
 Digital business cards for sales teams are particularly effective because sales professionals handle multiple conversations daily and need to maintain clarity across all of them.
 Without structure, important details blur together.

 Event exhibitors face even more pressure.
 Conversations happen back to back, often without time to process information between them.
 Digital business cards for events address this directly by capturing structured data during the interaction itself.
+Habsy's Business QR profile is built specifically for this scenario: exhibitors share a single QR that captures every visitor's details as a lead automatically, with no manual input required between conversations.

 Small business owners and founders face a different challenge.
 Every connection matters, and missing a follow-up can mean losing a real opportunity.
+Habsy's home screen widget lets you share your digital card instantly without even opening the app, removing any friction from the moment of exchange.

 In all of these cases, the need is the same: capture the interaction clearly and act on it quickly.